How to Update Manjaro and Other Arch-based Linux Distributions

 Let’s see how to keep your software and system up-to-date

-Simplest way to update Arch Linux distributions is to use:
+The simplest way to update Arch Linux distributions is to use:

 sudo pacman -Syu